By: John Kolanz

 The Supreme Court’s conservative justices show a decided preference for stricter limits on Congress’s Commerce Clause power.
 Depending on the case and the makeup of the Supreme Court at that time, the resulting decision could profoundly and forever change the structure of environmental regulation in this country.

-John Kolanz is a partner with Otis, Bedingfield and Peters, LLC in Loveland.
+John Kolanz is a partner with Otis & Bedingfield, LLC in Loveland.
 He focuses on environmental and natural resource matters and can be reached at 970-663-7300 or JKolanz@nocoattorneys.com.